-Lowenstein Sandler LLP announced today that Kathleen A. McGee, previously chief of the Bureau of Internet & Technology for the New York State Attorney General’s Office, has joined the firm as counsel in The Tech Group and the White Collar Criminal Defense practice.
+Lowenstein Sandler LLP announced today that Kathleen A. McGee, previously chief of the Bureau of Internet & Technology for the New York State Attorney General’s Office, has joined the firm as counsel in Emerging Companies & Venture Capital (fka, The Tech Group) and the White Collar Criminal Defense practice.

 McGee’s career as a technology and regulatory attorney dates back nearly two decades and has involved multiple government positions in New York.
 As head of the Bureau of Internet & Technology, she established the office as a leader in the regulation and policy of privacy, consumer protection, and data security.
 She developed and directed significant litigation and enforcement initiatives and testified before the U.S. House of Representatives following the Equifax data breach.

-“Kathleen will be a strong asset to our Tech and White Collar teams, particularly as we continue to provide strong compliance guidance to clients faced with an ever-evolving regulatory landscape,” said Ed Zimmerman, Chair of the firm’s Tech Group.
+“Kathleen will be a strong asset to our Tech and White Collar teams, particularly as we continue to provide strong compliance guidance to clients faced with an ever-evolving regulatory landscape,” said Ed Zimmerman, Chair of the firm’s Emerging Companies & Venture Capital (fka, The Tech Group).
 “Kathleen’s extensive experience with government agencies in the New York area is impressive, and it shows that she has a strong grasp of emerging issues such as cryptocurrency, data security, and telemedicine.”

 McGee has deep knowledge of matters involving unfair, deceptive, or abusive acts and practices (UDAAPs), as well as the Children’s Online Privacy Protection Rule (COPPA), the Consumer Financial Protection Bureau (CFPB), the Securities and Exchange Commission, the Federal Communications Commission, and the Federal Trade Commission.
 She also joins a growing slate of former prosecutors at Lowenstein Sandler, including two former New Jersey Attorneys General: Christopher Porrino, who rejoined the firm in January as Chair of the Litigation Department, and Anne Milgram, who has served as special counsel since August 2017.